Repeal groups became a mighty force in the late 1920s and early 1930s. They wanted to repeal National Prohibition. Here’s the story.

 - Labor’s National Committee for the Modification of the Volstead Act

 - Moderation League of New York.
-(Despite its name, this was a nation-wide Repeal organization.)
+(Despite its name, this was a nation-wide Repeal group.)

 - Molly Pitcher Club